nvjaeggi/SpuBase/README.md

 You are encouraged to fork this repository or create your own branch to add new features.
 You will need to issue a pull request to be able to merge your code into the main branch.

+> [!NOTE]
+> The installation instruction use `python` and `python3` as commands.
+If your `python` points to a Python 3 installation, you are free to use that command instead.
+See this [post on stack exchange](https://stackoverflow.com/questions/64801225/python-or-python3-what-is-the-difference) for a more in-depth explanation.

 ## Installation with pip
 > [!WARNING]
-> If you do not create a virtual environment, *SpuBase* and its dependencies will be installed into your main python environment and can mess up your other projects.
-Without a virtual environment this approach fails if you use an unsupported python version (<3.10) and is therefore not recommended.
+> If you do not create a virtual environment, *SpuBase* and its dependencies will be installed into your main Python environment and can mess up your other projects.
+Without a virtual environment this approach fails if you use an unsupported Python version (<3.10) and is therefore not recommended.

 1. Clone this repository (*SpuBase*) to a local directory
 2. Move to the repository folder